 Image by ©JonnyAcheson2019

-The bladder has two main roles: to store urine as the kidneys produce it, and to expel urine from the body.
-The bladder expands like a balloon and when it is about half-full of urine, sensors send a signal to the brain, warning that the bladder will need to be emptied.
+The bladder has two main roles: to store urine produced by the kidneys, and to periodically eliminate urine from the body.
+The bladder expands like a balloon and the individual experiences signals that the bladder is becoming full.
 As it continues to fill, more urgent signals are sent announcing the need to urinate.
-The average bladder can hold about half a litre of urine and on average, a healthy person urinates four to six times a day.
+The bladder can hold around half a litre of urine and on average, a healthy person urinates four to six times a day.

-The sphincter muscles around the urethra (bladder outlet) and the pelvic floor muscles maintain a watertight seal and most people are able to delay emptying and can choose when to go to the toilet.
+The sphincter muscles around tube leading out of the body from the bladder called the urethra maintain a watertight seal and most people are able to delay emptying and can choose when to go to the toilet.
 When you are ready to urinate, your brain sends a signal to the bladder, telling it to contract.
 At the same time, the sphincter muscles relax, allowing urine to pass from the body.

-Bladder function is very complicated and sometimes, for a variety of reasons, bladder (urinary) problems occur.
+The control of bladder functions is very complex and sometimes, for a variety of reasons, bladder (urinary) problems occur.
 These are common in the general population at all ages and may include: